ArnaudBrousseau/arnaudbrousseau.com/content/notes/funny-elliptic-vuln.md

 ---
 title: "What's \"funny\"?
-Filling the missing piece of a critical elliptic vuln"
+The missing piece of a critical elliptic vuln"
 date: 2026-08-14T09:03:56-05:00
 draft: false
 ---